-Single-sided deafness patients may benefit from a bone anchored sound processor in terms of reduced head shadow effect and improved speech intelligibility in noise.4
+Patients with single-sided deafness may benefit from a bone anchored sound processor in terms of reduced head shadow effect and improved speech intelligibility in noise.4

 Advantages compared to an AC CROS aid:

 - The ear canals remain completely open. - Only one device is needed, rather than the two units needed for an AC CROS system.